Living Resource

 Category Best for Start here Move up to Sweet spot Watch-outs

-Coding PR assistance, code generation, refactors, test writing, coding agents Qwen3-Coder-Next Qwen3-Coder-480B-A35B, Mistral Large 3, or DeepSeek-V3.2 Qwen3-Coder-Next (80B total / 3B active, 256K context) is the most practical for real developer use.
+Coding PR assistance, code generation, refactors, test writing, coding agents Qwen3-Coder-Next Qwen3-Coder-480B-A35B, Mistral Medium 3.5 (128B dense, strong SWE-Bench Verified results), Mistral Large 3, or DeepSeek-V3.2 Qwen3-Coder-Next (80B total / 3B active, 256K context) is the most practical for real developer use.
 Do not deploy without tests, sandboxing, and dependency/security review.

-Agents Tool use, workflow automation, multi-step task execution Qwen3.6-35B-A3B or Llama 4 Scout Llama 4 Maverick, Mistral Large 3, or DeepSeek-V3.2 Smaller models plus strong orchestration often beat oversized models with weak tooling.
+Agents Tool use, workflow automation, multi-step task execution Qwen3.6-35B-A3B or Llama 4 Scout Llama 4 Maverick, Mistral Large 3, Mistral Medium 3.5 (capable all-in-one for reasoning + tool use + multimodality on four GPUs), or DeepSeek-V3.2 Smaller models plus strong orchestration often beat oversized models with weak tooling.
 JSON breakage, tool misuse, and cascading failures are the real bottlenecks.
 Avoid DeepSeek V3.2-Speciale here — it drops tool calling.

 Multimodal / VLM Document understanding, image Q&A, visual agents, OCR-heavy workflows Gemma 4 (E4B or 26B MoE) or Qwen3.6-35B-A3B Qwen 3.5 397B-A17B or Llama 4 Maverick Gemma 4 26B MoE is the most practical local starting point with up to 256K context.
 Grounding mistakes and OCR hallucinations still require checks; for true visual grounding, prefer Molmo 2.

-Omnimodal (text + vision + speech) Voice-first assistants, real-time audio-visual reasoning, streaming speech generation MiniCPM-o 4.5 (9B) for local real-time Qwen3.5-Omni for full audio-visual reasoning at datacenter scale MiniCPM-o 4.5 gives most teams a real-time omni model that fits on prosumer hardware.
+Omnimodal (text + vision + speech) Voice-first assistants, real-time audio-visual reasoning, streaming speech generation MiniCPM-o 4.5 (9B) for local real-time Qwen3.5-Omni for full audio-visual reasoning at datacenter scale; Gemma 4 12B Unified for an encoder-free architecture that handles text, image, and audio in one decoder-only stack MiniCPM-o 4.5 gives most teams a real-time omni model that fits on prosumer hardware.
 Some serving stacks still need patched support; streaming speech latency is the binding constraint.

-Video grounding / pointing Video understanding, object pointing, tracking, multi-image reasoning Molmo 2 (4B, 8B, O-7B variants) Custom Molmo 2 fine-tunes on domain data The only open family in 2026 shipping true open-data video grounding without distillation from proprietary VLMs.
+Video grounding / pointing Video understanding, object pointing, tracking, multi-image reasoning Molmo 2 (4B, 8B, O-7B variants) Custom Molmo 2 fine-tunes on domain data One of the few open families in 2026 with genuine video grounding and pointing under Apache 2.0; note the third-party dataset restrictions in the model card.
 Not a general chat model — pair with a chat-capable LLM for conversational interfaces.

 Edge multimodal Phones, IoT, lightweight servers, on-device VLM workloads MiniCPM-V 4.6 (1.3B) or Gemma 4 E2B MiniCPM-o 4.5 or Gemma 4 E4B when more capability is required MiniCPM-V 4.6 punches above its weight for visual tasks on 4–8GB devices.
 Capability ceiling is real — do not expect 27B-class reasoning at 1.3B.